Tom Rosenthal (actor): Personal life

 Rosenthal was in a relationship with TV and radio presenter, Vick Hope from 2013 to 2017.
 In September 2024 he announced he was expecting his first baby with his partner Gabrielle Sky.
-His daughter was born in February 2025.
+Their daughter, Simi Valentine, was born in February 2025.
+The couple announced their engagement in November 2025.

 He is a fan of Arsenal F.C.

-On the How Do Your Cope? podcast in August 2025, he discussed how he copes with grief following his girlfriend and him suffering a miscarriage.
+On the How Do You Cope? podcast in August 2025, he discussed how he copes with grief following he and his girlfriend suffering a miscarriage.

 Rosenthal said of his Jewish roots in 2011, "I get called a Jewish comedian and I'm totally fine with that, but I can't really inform either of the performances I've done this year with a Jewish background.
 But I have learnt a lot about the culture and it has given me great pride to do so."

-In 2019, Rosenthal began to speak out about his negative experience with circumcision and his opposition to it, as well as speaking about how the experience intersected with his struggles with obsessive-compulsive disorder.
+In 2019, Rosenthal began to speak out about his negative experience with circumcision and his opposition to it, as well as speaking about how the experience intersected with his struggles with obsessive–compulsive disorder.
 He stated, "The truth is that my parents were put in charge of my welfare and they did something to me that can never be remedied. [...]
 The last proper Jew in our family was four generations back.
 My dad was circumcised for medical reasons, which is another bloody rabbit hole because a lot of those cases are misdiagnosed. [...]
 The aim is to recognise that if this has happened to you and you feel fine about it, that's great.
 But if you don't feel fine, which I don't, then you're justified."

-Rosenthal has questioned whether he is autistic, saying "I do clearly have quite a lot of the behavioral traits that people who are diagnosed as autistic do have".
-He also explained his friends believe him to be autistic.
-While taking part in BBC One show, Pilgrimage, model Christine McGuinness, who is the mother of three autistic children, and is autistic herself, said to Rosenthal that she believed him to have the same condition.
+In 2025, Rosenthal was diagnosed with autism.
+He had previously said "I do clearly have quite a lot of the behavioral traits that people who are diagnosed as autistic do have", and that his friends believe him to be autistic.
+While taking part in BBC One show Pilgrimage, model Christine McGuinness, who is autistic and has three children with the same diagnosis, said to Rosenthal that she believed him to be autistic.